mouhamaddev/django-async-framework/docs/index.md

 ### Why This Matters

 Django deserves a modern async-first ecosystem, not just patches around old sync components.
-Just like DRF set the standard for API development, Django Async Framework aims to do the same for asynchronous Django.
+It provides a structured foundation for writing asynchronous code in Django without relying on sync-based workarounds.

 ### Project Status